Generalized convergence of solutions for nonlinear Hamilton-Jacobi equations with state-constraint: Introduction

-with $\Om_\lb\rightarrow\Om$ as $\lb\rightarrow 0^+$, in what rate with respect to $|r(\lb)|$ does the associated viscosity solution $\vartheta_\lb$ converges to $\vartheta_0^\eta$ as given in Theorem \ref{thm:ge}? \end{que} For discounted Hamilton--Jacobi equations defined on nested domains, the convergent rate of the solutions has been estimated in \cite{KTT}.
-They also proposed an example to show the optimality of rate.
-However, the estimate in \cite{KTT} relies on the non-vanishing discount, which cannot be guaranteed in Open Problem \ref{que:rate} since $\lb\vartheta_\lb\rightarrow 0$ as $\lb\rightarrow 0^+$.
-Nonetheless, for a pendulum system, the convergent rate of solutions (as the discount vanishes) has been established in \cite{mitake_weak_2018}, which supplies some clues in understanding Open Problem \ref{que:rate} properly. \end{itemize} \end{rmk}
+with $\Om_\lb\rightarrow\Om$ as $\lb\rightarrow 0^+$, in what rate with respect to $|r(\lb)|$ does the associated viscosity solution $\vartheta_\lb$ converges to $\vartheta_0^\eta$ as given in Theorem \ref{thm:ge}? \end{que} In \cite{KTT}, the convergence rate of solutions for discounted H-J equations on nested domains was estimated, but it requires a non-vanishing discount, which is not assured in Open Problem \ref{que:rate} due to $\lambda\vartheta_\lambda \rightarrow 0$.
+For a pendulum system, the convergence rate of solutions as the discount vanishes has been established in \cite{mitake_weak_2018}, offering insights into understanding Open Problem \ref{que:rate}.

+\item[$\mathrm{(iv)}$] For general boundary value problems, the vanishing discount limit has been studied in \cite{IMT2}, where they used a duality representation for the Mather measures.
+As far as we know, that is the only representation of the Mather measures in the boundary value problems.
+The compatibility of minimal curves with the boundary restrictions (Neumann or Dirichlet type) brings more difficulties in defining Mather measures by using the time-average along the minimal curves, since mostly minimal curves exist only for finite time.
+Therefore, it is meaningful but needs more effort to generalize the definition of Mather measures to contact H-J equations with nonlinear $u-$dependence, under wider boundary conditions.